Earth 2100: Plot

 An attempt to use sulfur dioxide as a last resort to cool the planet is called off when it is found to destroy the ozone layer.
 Lucy finds and helps quarantine and neutralize a strange new disease, and Molly moves upstate to an agricultural community.
 During a storm at high tide in 2075, Josh is killed while trying to fix a stuck gate, and New York City is flooded.
 Lucy refuses Molly's offer to live with her, her husband, and son.
 Starving people among the rotting flood damage set the stage for the return of the disease Lucy saw, now called "Caspian Fever."

 Caspian Fever soon becomes a pandemic and kills so many people on Earth that the human population starts shrinking, international trade stops and basic services begin to break down.
-Eventually, the grid fails, modern technology stops working, and unrest follows (a plot contradiction as it was stated earlier that all technology in New York were self-sustaining), it dawns on Lucy and every American that there is no Federal response, no National Guard, no soldiers to keep order.
+Eventually, the grid fails, modern technology stops working, and unrest follows (a plot contradiction as it was stated earlier that all technology in New York was self-sustaining), it dawns on Lucy and every American that there is no Federal response, no National Guard, no soldiers to keep order.
 Democracy and civilization at the national level have died in America.

 Lucy leaves the city with some friends and a dog in the 2080s, and eventually finds her daughter, now a widow like herself, and her grandson.
 Initially, there is no communication with the outside world, until someone set up a two-way radio discovering former cities have become relatively advanced walled enclaves, while surrounded by masses of poverty.
 In 2100, Lucy ponders what strange advice to pass along to her grandson, now denied the education she took for granted, as she is the oldest person in the world.

 Development

 According to early ABC press releases, Earth 2100 was meant to be an "unprecedented television and Internet event."
 The initial phase of the project was an online "crowdsourcing" project where viewers were encouraged to submit homemade videos imagining life in 2015, 2050, and 2100 in locations in Africa, Australia, United States, Europe, India, South America, and China.
 During the summer and fall of 2008, users began to post their submissions on the Earth 2100 website, and these videos were cobbled together into a Web-based narrative showing the worldwide consequences of population growth, resource depletion, and climate change.

 Multiple delays changed the scope of the project.
 Originally, Earth 2100 was set to air in September 2008.
-Then, partly due to personal reasons on the part of producer Michael Bicks, the program was rescheduled for Spring 2009.
+Then, partly for personal reasons on the part of producer Michael Bicks, the program was rescheduled for Spring 2009.
 The final product was innovative in its use of the "motion comics" element and the "Lucy" story, but used very little user-generated footage.

 The Earth 2100 website, however, does feature selections of user-created videos representing the crisis points of 2015, 2050, and 2100.